PawelWorwa/DataGenerator/README.md

 * generation of REGON, both short (nine digits) and long (twelve digits) one;
 * generation of commonly used in Poland male and female names with surnames.

-** Limitations **
-All algorithms and names used within this library are designed for Poland.
+**Limitations:** All algorithms and names used within this library are designed for Poland.

 ## Installation - easy way
 Easiest way of installation for DataGenerator is by using **jitpack.io** (https://jitpack.io/) library, which enables to add **GitHub** project as a dependency inside maven’s (or gradle or whatever) configuration file.